philsturgeon/phil.bike/src/content/ferries.md

 ![Fancy ass knot Heidi helped me pull off](img/2019/ferries/knot.jpg)

-Or just granny knot that shit and go to the bar.
-Simple as.
+If you're super prepared you've got your own ratchet strap with you, or just throw out a granny knot and go to the bar.

 ## Luggage Bike + Shuttle Boarding